 See S-101 DCEG clause 14.2 for the listing of allowable values.
 Values populated in S-57 for this attribute other than the allowable values will not be converted across to S-101.
 Data Producers are advised to check any populated values for CATCBL on CBLSUB and amend appropriately.

-* CATCBL value 4 (telephone) will convert to category of cable value 8 (fibre optic cable).
+* CATCBL value 4 (telephone) will convert to category of cable value 10 (telecommunications cable).

 Overhead cables